 Exact Match shows all keyword ideas for the seed keyword in the exact same form as the seed keyword and in the exact order.

-For example, if you query “Los Angeles trips” in the tool with the 3 different match types, the Broad Match report will have keywords such as “day trips from Los Angeles,” and “top 10 day trips to Los Angeles” that the other two match type reports would exclude because of the changed word order and variation on the word “trip” to “trips.”
+For example, if you query “Los Angeles trip” in the tool with the three different match types, the Broad Match report will have keywords such as “day trips from Los Angeles” and “top 10 day trips to Los Angeles” that the other two match type reports would exclude because of the changed word order and variation on the word “trip” to “trips.”

 Related shows keywords that are determined to be related based on having similar search engine results.
 Learn more about the best uses of this filter in the Related Keywords section below.